African leaders sign deal aimed at peace in eastern Congo

 Those separate talks between Congo’s government and the rebels are aimed at reaching an agreement on a range of economic, political and security issues, including amnesty for “war and insurgency acts”, the release of political prisoners and reparation of damages due to the war.

-But the rebels have broadened their goals to include the removal of Kabila and “liberation” of the entire Congo.
+But the rebels have broadened their goals to include the removal of Congolese President Joseph Kabila and “liberation” of the entire Congo.

 Bertrand Bisimwa, M23’s spokesman said he had not read the full details of the Addis Ababa deal, but hoped it would not reignite fighting between them and government troops.